Student Handbooks

 NOTE: ASOTA scholarships also require participation every semester a student is receiving scholarship dollars beyond primary and secondary standard ensemble requirements.

-As part of the ensemble experience, each student is a representative of The Roger Breland Center for Performing Arts, The Alabama School of the Arts, and University of Mobile and is expected to be reflected in his/her personal conduct both on and off the platform in spiritual, academic*, and personal excellence and encouragement.
+Additional Notes: ALL music majors participate in corporate music events.
+This opportunity extends participatory and observation experiences with both small and large ensembles.
+Examples of annual corporate music events are Christmas Spectacular, Theatre and Opera Workshop Productions, Jazz Band Concerts, Symphonic Winds Concerts, and Spring Spectacular.
+As part of the ensemble experience, each student is a representative of The Roger Breland Center for Performing Arts, The Alabama School of the Arts, and University of Mobile and is expected to be reflected in his/her personal conduct both on and off the platform in spiritual, academic*, and personal excellence.

 GPA Requirement for Traveling Ensembles:

-Effective Spring 2021, any student participating in a traveling ensemble is required to maintain a minimum Grade Point Average (GPA) of 2.5 each semester.
+Any student participating in a traveling ensemble is required to maintain a minimum Grade Point Average (GPA) of 2.5 each semester.
 Failure to maintain the minimum GPA could result in suspension or removal from the traveling ensemble.

 Scholarships